JorjaFox/website/_posts-old-blog/2015-10-16-csi-dearly-departed.md

 I was instantly hooked.
 The storytelling, the technology, the intelligence of it; It was just wonderful.
 <div id="modulous_mid_article" class="ad_spot">But then in episode six a new character turned up and I saw someone just like me on TV for the first time in my life.
 I was 27 years old and I'd never seen myself reflected on TV before.</div>
 Sure, Doc Robbins wasn't **exactly** like me.
 He was 30 years older than me, male, and heterosexual.
 But it was the first time I had ever seen a realistic disabled character on TV.</blockquote>
-It's important to remember the other ways in which <em>CSI</em> changed the world.
+It's important to remember the other ways in which _CSI_ changed the world.
 We all started watching because we knew a certain brunette.
 We kept watching for a lot of other reasons.